Society Programs & Initiatives

 ADHD In The Family Tree: Understanding the Roots.
 A National Campaign

-The Society for ADHD is launching “ADHD in the Family Tree: Understanding the Roots”, highlighting the hereditary nature of ADHD and the importance of awareness within families.
+The Society for ADHD has launched “ADHD in the Family Tree: Understanding the Roots”, highlighting the hereditary nature of ADHD and the importance of awareness within families.
 This goal of this campaign is to help reduce stigma and foster conversations about ADHD in families; Promote early diagnosis and management; Provide resources and tools for families; Highlight equity in ADHD diagnosis and support; and strengthen community connections.

 The "ADHD in the Family Tree: Understanding the Roots" Campaign will improve understanding of ADHD; Lead to earlier and more accurate diagnosis; Create an environment for better support of multi-generational families; Reduce stigma around ADHD; Empower communities with actionable tools and resources; Advance equity in ADHD awareness; Increase national dialogue on ADHD by addressing ADHD’s hereditary nature encouraging greater societal acceptance, better policy advocacy, and more widespread support for those affected.